 Make lasting memories for your kids this summer at Lake Forest Parks & Recreation Summer Camps!

 Lake Forest Parks & Recreation offers a wide variety of summer camp experiences right here in our community with a flexible schedule, affordable pricing, and a reputation that is second to none.
 From traditional, super fun day camps, to sports, nature, dance, art, and technology, there is a camp for every child.
-While our 8 week camps are a great value, many camps are offered from 1 week to 8 weeks, so you can customize your summer camp schedule to fit your family's summer plans.

 - Lake Forest Recreation Center Usage: The Recreation Center is only open to currently registered Lake Forest Parks and Recreation Department (LFPRD) program participants and Fitness Center users (members).

 - Group Sizes: Programs will have limited class sizes.

 - Sanitization: The LFPRD has taken extra steps for additional cleaning and sanitization, including hand sanitizing stations and equipping staff with hand sanitizer and proper cleaning supplies.
 Each facility space or program group will have their own sanitizing kits.
 Participants and staff will be required to wash hands for a minimum of 20 seconds, once per hour, before/after washroom use, and before/after eating.

 - Social Distancing: When unable to maintain 6ft. of distance, face coverings must be worn.

 - Equipment/Facility Usage: Sharing of supplies and equipment will be limited, and any items that will be shared will be thoroughly sanitized between usages.
 A detailed and thorough cleaning check list has been developed to be performed by all staff throughout the day.